Skip to content

 A conservation assistant carefully dusts objects at Greenway, Devon | © National Trust Images/John Millar

-Diversity pay gap findings in 2023
+Diversity pay gap findings in 2024

 It’s important that everyone has an equally positive experience of our work and feels welcome, whether they’re a visitor, volunteer or staff member.
-We call this work Everyone Welcome, and it’s why we’re publishing our diversity pay gap findings despite it not being mandatory yet.
+We call this work Everyone Welcome, and it’s why we’re commited to publishing our diversity pay gap findings despite it not being mandatory yet.

 We will continue our commitment to foster a culture of openness and honesty when it comes to pay, ensuring our policies and practice remain supportive of a more balanced and diverse workforce at all levels of our organisation.